Either the site is still loading, or the link you clicked doesn't seem to exist. Anyway, the answer to your questions is likely 42.

 |dI4rA||di'ora||'total desire'||demand, obligation|

 The lisra are a powerful tool of Ælis morphology.
 They can connect to quite some roots in the thesaurus, creating a fivefold of new words for each one.
+For a full overview of root words to which the lisra can connect, consult the and filter for "".

 The way in which Ælis describes locations in space is somewhat comparable to the X-Y-Z graphs commonly used in math.
 A spatial indication is built with four components: